Jersey City Assault Lawyers

 New Jersey Assault Charges and Penalties

 We typically represent clients who have been charged with assault from some type of drunken bar fight or through a Domestic Violence incident.
 However, there are many other situations that can result in assault charges.
 Whatever the facts are surrounding your incident, it is not uncommon for assault charges to be greatly exaggerated or “over charged.”
 We represent clients charged with the following related violent crimes:

 - Disorderly Conduct

 - Resisting Arrest

 - Eluding a Police Officer

 - Endangering the Welfare of a Child

 Depending on the nature and degree of the charges, you may face a mandatory term of incarceration for an assault crime.
 Under New Jersey’s No Early Release Act (NERA), individuals convicted of violent crimes like murder and aggravated assault are subject to mandatory minimums under which they must serve at least 85% of their prison term before becoming eligible for parole.
+Then there are lesser crimes that are extraordinarily common and still prove problematic, such as harassment.
+Harassment is a petty disorderly persons offense punishable by 30 days in jail and $500.00 in fines.
+Other charges like stalking and terroristic threats are fourth and third degree crimes, respectively.
 Our law firm regularly defends clients against all types of assault charges throughout Hudson County.
 Our skilled attorneys have defended clients against thousands of municipal and criminal charges, so we understand the tactics that are being used against our clients, and we know what needs to be done to protect your rights.